robinminto/InfrastructureToAzure/README.md

 # InfrastructureToAzure
 This code was used during the WinOps Meetup Session on 29th March 2016.
 The code was put together to demonstrate a number of technologies and is not intended for production use.
 If you to suggest an improvement (which I am aware there are many!) please feel free to create a pull request on the master branch.

-The session can be replicated using free (including Azure credit) using Visual Studio DevEssentials: <https://www.visualstudio.com/en-us/products/visual-studio-dev-essentials-vs.aspx>
+The session can be replicated for free (including Azure credit) using Visual Studio DevEssentials: <https://www.visualstudio.com/en-us/products/visual-studio-dev-essentials-vs.aspx>

 Resources refered to during the session included: